imbalanxd/HornetInbox/README.md

 # HornetInbox
 Hi!
-Thanks for taking interest in Hornet!
+Thanks for taking an interest in Hornet!
 Here are the requirements for this coding interview:

 We want to create an app that simulates a chat inbox.